 Paul Garrett and Claire Sherwood Memorial Scholarships

-Awards may range from $2,500 to $45,000 per year depending upon demonstrated financial need.
-The scholarship also includes a trip to New York City in the student’s senior year to meet Whitman alumni and to visit the headquarters of major corporations and graduate schools in the east.
+Awards may range from $4,000 to $50,000 per year depending upon demonstrated financial need.
+The scholarship also includes a trip to New York City in the student’s junior year to meet Whitman alumni and to visit the headquarters of major corporations and graduate schools in the east.
 Click here for more details.

 The Eells Scholarship